proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/PropEr_testing_of_generic_servers.md

 it can be used in subsequent commands/requests.
 After watching the Lion King, Ben returns it to the dvd club.
 Then, Alice creates an account, someone comes in to buy pop-corn and life goes on...
-As we cannot test every possible scenario, we let PropEr make some random selections and test these instead.
+As we cannot test every possible scenario, we let PropEr make some random selections and test these instead.  -->

+###Testcases for stateful systems###

+Testcases generated for testing a stateful system are lists of _symbolic_ API calls to that system.
+At this point, one may wonder why we choose to complicate things, when we could simply perform calls to the system under test.
+As it turns out, symbolic representation makes things much easier.
+Here are some reasons to vote for it, listed in increasing order of importance:

+* Generated testcases are easier to read and understand.
+* Failing testcases are easier to shrink.
+* The generation phase is side-effect free and this results in repeatable testcases, which is essential for correct shrinking

+Symbolic calls are not executed during testcase generation.
+Therefore, the actual result of a call is not known at generation time and cannot be used in subsequent operations.
+To remedy this situation, symbolic variables are used.
+A _command_ is a symbolic term, used to bind a symbolic variable to the result of a symbolic call.
+For example, the command

+    :::erlang
+    {set, {var,1}, {call,?SERVER,create_account,[james_bond]}}

+binds Mr Bond's password to the symbolic variable `{var,1}`.

+###Properties for stateful systems###

+Each test consists of two phases:

+* As a first step, PropEr generates random symbolic command sequences deriving information from the callback module implementing the abstract state machine.
+This is the role of `commands/1` generator, which takes as argument the name of the callback module and returns a random command sequence.

+* As a second step, command sequences are executed so as to check that the system behaves as expected.
+This is the role of `run_commands/2`, a function that evaluates a symbolic command sequence according to an abstract state machine specification.
+It takes as arguments the name of the callback module, where the state machine is specified, and the command sequence to be evaluated and returns a triple, which contains information about command execution.

+These two phases are encapsulated in the following property, which can be used for testing a generic server with PropEr:

+    :::erlang
+    prop_server_works_fine() ->
+        ?FORALL(Cmds, commands(?MODULE),
+                begin
+                  ?SERVER:start_link(),
+                  {H,S,Res} = run_commands(?MODULE, Cmds),
+                  ?SERVER:stop(),
+                  Res =:= ok
+                end).

+It is very important to keep each test self-contained.
+For this reason, almost every property for testing stateful systems contains some set-up and/or clean-up code, necessary to put the system in a known state, so that the next test can be executed independently from previous ones.
+In our case, set-up means spawning and linking to the server, while clean-up means stopping it.

 Defining the abstract state machine
 -----------------------------------

-Now that you have a rough idea of what will be tested, it's time to implement the abstract state machine of the movie server.

 ### Command generation ###

+The first callback function to consider is the command generator.
-Since our testcases are symbolic call sequences, we definitely need a symbolic call generator, i.e. a function that will be called to produce the next call to be included in the testcase.
-In the general case, the generator should take into account the model state.
+This function will be repeatedly called to produce the next symbolic call to be included in the testcase.
+PropEr automatically binds the result of each symbolic call to a symbolic variable.
+In other words, symbolic calls are automatically translated to commands.
+In the general case, the command generator should take into account the model state.
 In our example, we are not sure yet if this is necessary.
 Let us make a first attempt.
 What about...?

     :::erlang
     command(_S) ->